Updated 2024

 Tax Table No. 02 (Amended by the Inland Revenue (Amendment) Act, No. 45 of 2022)

-Table for Scenario 02 (For the time period: January to March 2023)
+(For the time period: With effective from January 2023)

 For example:

-(D x 6%) – [(135,000 + Aggregate of monthly tax deducted on A + Aggregate of monthly tax deductible on B, as per Table 01) + Tax deducted previously on lump sum payments if any]
+(D x 12%) – [(174,000 + Aggregate of monthly tax deducted on A + Aggregate of monthly tax deductible on B, as per Table 01) + Tax deducted previously on Lump-sum payments, if any]

 In conclusion, the lump sum tax system in Sri Lanka can be complex and confusing for many individuals and businesses.
 However, with the right guidance and support, you can navigate the system and ensure that you are paying the correct amount of tax.
 That’s where Simplebooks comes in.